spring-attic/reactive-streams-commons/README.md

 ## Supported transformations

+  - `PublisherAccumulate` : Accumulates the source values with an accumulator function and returns the intermediate results of this function application
   - `PublisherAll` : emits a single true if all values of the source sequence match the predicate
   - `PublisherAny` : emits a single true if any value of the source sequence matches the predicate
+  - `PublisherCollect` : collects the values into a container and emits it when the source completes
   - `PublisherCount` : counts the number of elements the source sequence emits
   - `PublisherDefaultIfEmpty` : emits a single value if the source is empty
   - `PublisherFilter` : filters out values which doesn't pass a predicate